Switch to ADA Accessible Theme

 Trial Advocacy

 Reid is an experienced trial attorney for hire.
 Whether you are a defendant looking to take your case to trial or an attorney who needs a trial consult or wants to hire a trial attorney to handle your client’s trial, Reid is available to help.
-If you are an attorney seeking a trial consult, trial coverage, or help with pretrial motions.

 What is a trial?